-- b.
-Live ball or post-play fouls: - i.
+b.
+Live ball or post-play fouls:

+- i.
 If the end of the play is more than fifteen yards downfield, meet the Referee: - a. at the spot of the flag, or - b. "half way" as he (the Referee) is advancing downfield. - ii.
-If the end of the play is less than fifteen yards downfield or the succeeding spot would otherwise be the previous spot, meet the Referee: - a. at the previous spot, or - b. the spot of the flag. - c.
-Report clearly, concisely, completely, and calmly the: - i.
-Result of the play (catch/no catch, turnover, first down, etc.). - ii.
-The type of play from an enforcement point-of-view: Loose ball, Running or Post-Scrimmage Kick (PSK).
+If the end of the play is less than fifteen yards downfield or the succeeding spot would otherwise be the previous spot, meet the Referee at the previous spot, or the spot of the flag and report clearly, concisely, completely, and calmly the: - Result of the play (catch/no catch, turnover, first down, etc.). - The type of play from an enforcement point-of-view: Loose ball, Running or Post-Scrimmage Kick (PSK).

-- iii.
-The type of foul (Holding, Personal Foul, Pass Interference, etc.).
+- The type of foul (Holding, Personal Foul, Pass Interference, etc.).

-- iv.
-The offending team.
+- The offending team.

-- v.
-The offending player's number.
+- The offending player's number.